Elchinchel/communica/README.md

 # Easy to use IPC library

-    This library is not ready yet as i imagine it.
+    This library is still in development process.
     There will be added Pub/Sub entities and data validation in serializers with pydantic and dataclass-factory libraries.